Skip to Main Content

 2. You can broaden your search by adding synonyms or alternative concepts using the connector OR.

-From the results page, the limits menu on the left will allow you to refine by date range and to scholarly (peer reviewed) journals.
+From the results page, the limits menu on the right will allow you to refine by date range and to scholarly (peer reviewed) journals.

 Scopus is one of the largest multidisciplinary bibliographic databases.
 Scopus covers peer reviewed journals, trade journals, books and book chapters, conference papers and patents.
 Material chosen for inclusion meets strict selection criteria such as type of peer review and significance to the field.